I Don’t Know What My VA is Doing

 I Don't Know What My VA is Doing

-In this episode, Barbara and Matt talk to listeners about a common anxiety felt by many business owners who work with VAs – “I don’t know what my VA is doing” – and the strategies they can put in place to ensure they are always across tasks that their VA is working on.
+In this episode, Barbara and Matt talk to listeners about a common anxiety felt by many business owners who work with VAs – “I don’t know what my Virtual Assistant is doing” – and the strategies they can put in place to ensure they are always across tasks that their VA is working on.

 During this episode, we take a look at the importance of communication and the setting of clear expectations within your team, to ensure that business owners and their VAs always know what each other is up to.